TIBCOSoftware/be-tools/cloud/docker/optimize.md

 -t fdapp:01
 ```

-Channel related modules (ex: http, kafka, etc...) need to be supplied by the user explicitly, as current scripts will not retrieve them automatically.
+Channel/function modules (ex: http, kafka, analytics, etc...) need to be provided by the user explicitly.
 You can supply these additional modules as a comma separated string.

-Example usage:
+Example usage: Below command will generate an image with optimization based on the configurations available in the cdd as well as include 'http' & 'kafka' modules.
 ```
 ./build_image.sh
 -i app \